rbandooni/class-18/README.md

-# Class 11
+# Class 14

-This repository contains the starter code for class 11 and the subsequent homework.
+This repository contains the the code through class 12, including a sample solution, and can serve as a basis to do the work in class 14.

-It is up to you whether you want to use `struct vector` or do the work using native C arrays.
-In the former case, you can add your averaging and integration examples in `linear_algebra`, otherwise, you can create a new directory and work there.